-A top 10 UK visitor attraction, Royal Museums Greenwich is home to the Royal Observatory Greenwich, the iconic Cutty Sark sailing ship, the National Maritime Museum and the Queen’s House art gallery.
-All attractions are located within easy walking distance of each other within a UNESCO World Heritage Site.
+Royal Museums Greenwich is home to the Royal Observatory Greenwich, the iconic tea clipper Cutty Sark, the National Maritime Museum and the Queen’s House art gallery.
+All attractions are located within easy walking distance of each other within a Unesco World Heritage Site.

-Greenwich Village and the museums are easy to reach by Tube, Docklands Light Railway (DLR) and Overground train, as well as the MBNA Thames Clippers riverboat service.
+Greenwich Village and the museums are easy to reach by Tube, Docklands Light Railway (DLR) and Overground train, as well as the Uber Boat by Thames Clippers riverboat service.
 With so many things to see and do in Greenwich, it is a great place for a day out with the family.

 Venture onto one of the world's most famous ships and the last surviving tea clipper.
 Part of world heritage site Maritime Greenwich, Cutty Sark has a rich history that can be explored by walking along the many decks and passageways.
 Don't miss special events and activities throughout the year.

 Stand with a foot in each hemisphere and explore how great scientists first mapped the seas and the stars at the Royal Observatory Greenwich.
 Now a museum, it's home to the Prime Meridian Line, the UK’s largest refracting telescope, a 4.5 billion year-old asteroid and London’s only planetarium.

 The National Maritime Museum is the largest museum of its kind in the world.
 Learn about Britain's encounters with the world at sea, the Royal Navy, and the life of great British hero Admiral Horatio Nelson, and see the uniform he wore when he was fatally wounded at the Battle of Trafalgar.